ehealthsuisse/EPR-by-example/files/SSOLogout.md

 35 </samlp:LogoutRequest>
 ```

 ### Response Message

-The following snippet shows the content of a logout request, whith some elements ommitted to increase readability.
+The following snippet shows the content of a logout response, whith some elements ommitted to increase readability.

+The major content (lines 9..32) of the message is required for to sign the message compliant with the **[SAML 2.0 specification](http://docs.oasis-open.org/security/saml/v2.0/saml-core-2.0-os.pdf)**.
+Apart from that, the message conveys the following information:
+- *ID*: A unique ID of the request message (line 4).
+- *Destination*: An identifier of the receiver endpoint as URL (line 7).
+- *InResponseTo*: The unique ID of the initial request (line 8).
+- *Status*: The return status of the request, indicating success or failure (line 34 ..
+36).

 ```
 1 <samlp:LogoutResponse